AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 $~~~~~~~~~~$

-## Questions for Project Completion
+## Proposed Questions for Project Completion

-To structure my approach to this project, I proposed the following questions:
+To structure my approach to this project, I asked the following questions:
 - What updates are needed to the MarTech stack?
 - What tracking tags are needed?
 - Is the brand appealing to the intended market?